-Why should companies go for Trademark Protection?
+Why should a company go for Patent Protection?

-What is a Patent Protection?
+What is a Geographical Indication?